ndoroud/insight_project/README.md

 ## Future directions

-Include live data from the weather stations for monitoring.
+A few things that are missing, mostly due to time contraints: include live data from the weather stations for monitoring, access and include data from smaller areas and the relevant census.